kfung010/muonTruck/README.md

 # Introduction

-The repository is to perform GEANT4 simulation for the muon tomography project of the Chinese University of Hong Kong.

-Several plates of resistive plate chambers (RPC) are placed above and below a cargo filled with high density material.
-When the cosmic muons pass the cargo, they are scattered or absorbed.
-By reconstructing the cosmic muon tracks from the RPC hits, we can deduce the material inside the cargo from the scattering angle.
+The repository contains a GEANT4-based simulation for the cosmic muon tomography project of the Chinese University of Hong Kong.
+The simulation models cosmic muons passing through varius high-density materials and being detected by the resistive plate chambers (RPC) placed above and below the materials.
+When the cosmic muons pass the materials, they are scattered or absorbed.
+By analyzing muon scattering patterns, we hope to identify and  and reconstruct the 3D structures of the materials.

 # Installation of GEANT4